Ford Pro Telematics Enterprise Redesign at Scale

 • What’s costing us the most time or money?

-The existing telematics interface suffered from:
+The existing interface suffered from:

 • Overwhelming data tables with no hierarchy or prioritization

-• Alerts and insights buried across pages
+• Alerts and insights buried across pages, without appropriate and intuitive filters

 • A lack of mobile-friendly patterns for field technicians